517 Total complaints

 9 Injury reports

-Quick answer: The 2020 Hyundai Palisade has 498 consumer-submitted complaints in our database.
-The most common complaint categories are visibility/wiper, engine, suspension.
+Quick answer: The 2020 Hyundai Palisade has 517 consumer-submitted complaints in our database.
+The most common complaint categories are visibility/wiper, engine, unknown or other.
 Enriched records show 13 crash reports, 6 fire reports, and 9 injury reports.

 Complaint data reflects consumer-submitted reports.
 A complaint is not proof of a defect, recall, or manufacturer fault.
 Enriched severity fields come from official bulk records when the complaint can be matched by ODI number.